A Constructive Proof on the Compositionality of Linearizability: System Model

-We adopt the techniques in~\cite{Herlihy90} to define the correctness of histories. $\his$ is a \textit{prefix} of $\his^\prime$ if $\his \subseteq \his^\prime$ and for all events $e \in \his$ and $e^\prime \in \his^\prime - \his$ it holds that $e \prec_{\his^\prime} e^\prime$.
+We adopt the techniques in~\cite{Herlihy90} to define history correctness. $\his$ is a \textit{prefix} of $\his^\prime$ if $\his \subseteq \his^\prime$ and for all events $e \in \his$ and $e^\prime \in \his^\prime - \his$ it holds that $e \prec_{\his^\prime} e^\prime$.
 A set of histories is \textit{prefix-closed} if whenever {\his} is in the set, every prefix of {\his} are also the members.
 A \textit{sequential specification} for an object is a prefix-closed set of single-object sequential histories for that object.
-A history {\his} is \textit{legal} if it is sequential and for each object $o$, $\his \myvert o$ belongs to $o$'s sequential specification.
+A sequential history {\his} is \textit{legal} if for each object $o$, $\his \myvert o$ belongs to $o$'s sequential specification.